Tulkarm: Jordanian rule

-During the 1948 Arab–Israeli War, Tulkarm was under the control of the Iraqi Army and later annexed as part of the Jordanian-held West Bank.
+During the 1948 Arab–Israeli War, Tulkarm was occupied by the Iraqi Army and later annexed as part of the Jordanian-held West Bank.
 The 1949 Armistice Agreements between Israel and Jordan left roughly 30,000 dunams of Tulkarm's 32,610 dunams of land, mostly agricultural, in Israeli territory.
-The loss of these lands caused an exodus of many Tulkarm's residents to Transjordan and abroad for employment, while Tulkarm also saw an influx of Palestinian refugees.
-This period was also marked by general isolation for Tulkarm, which straddled the armistice line and was caught between Israeli military positions to the west and Jordanian military positions inside the town itself.
-It was completely cut off from the nearby Arab towns controlled by Israel and had less significant relations with the villages to its east.
+In consequence, many residents moved to Transjordan or went abroad in search of employment.
+Straddling the armistice line, Tulkarm was cut off from nearby Arab towns.
 Its principal economic and social connection was with Nablus.

 In 1950, the Tulkarm Camp was established by UNRWA in the city, comprising an area of 0.18 km2.
 Most of the refugees who resided in the camp came from Jaffa, Caesarea and Haifa.
 Today it is the second largest Palestinian refugee camp in the West Bank.
 A period of significant municipal expansion began in Tulkarm after a new civil development scheme was authorized in 1961.
 As part of this plan, in 1963, the hamlet of Jarrad in the southeast and other lands in the northeast (total of 1.8 square km) were annexed to the city, while the eastern village of Dhinnaba was incorporated into the municipality in 1964, adding another 0.75 km2 of territory.
-The village of Shuweikah to the north and the smaller village of Irtah to the south were annexed in 1967.
+The village of Shuweika to the north and the smaller village of Irtah to the south were annexed in 1967.

 Contemporary period

-Since the Six-Day War in 1967 Tulkarm has been under Israeli occupation.
+Since the Six-Day War in 1967, Tulkarm has been under Israeli occupation.
 A military government governed Tulkarm until transfer in 1982 to the Israeli Civil Administration.

-During the early months of the First Intifada, 16 May 1989, Muhammad As'ad Fokhah, 50 years old, from Shuweikat, died in Megiddo Prison after a three-day hunger strike.
+During the early months of the First Intifada, 16 May 1989, Muhammad As'ad Fokhah, 50 years old, from Shuweika, died in Megiddo prison after a three-day hunger strike.
 Yitzhak Rabin reported to a Member of Knesset that Fokhah died of a heart attack caused by dehydration and that the military investigation found that prison staff had acted in accordance with orders.

 In the wake of the 1993 Oslo Accords between Israel and the Palestine Liberation Organization (PLO), control of Tulkarm was transferred to the Palestinian National Authority (PNA) on 10 December 1995, becoming the third Palestinian city from which Israeli forces withdrew.
 During the early years of the Second Intifada, Israel temporarily reoccupied Tulkarm.
 Israeli military administration over Tulkarm ended in 2005, when control of the city was handed back to the PNA.
 Upon assuming control of the city, the PNA instituted new weapons restrictions limiting militants to a single registered weapon that may not be loaded or carried in public.

+Gaza War

+On 19 October 2023, the IDF entered the city.
+In August 2024, Israeli bulldozers destroyed miles of the city, including homes, businesses and infrastructure; Israeli soldiers blocked emergency responders from assisting residents.
+News reports include videos of this attack, as well as assertions by the Israel Defense Forces that it is rooting out terrorism; and that it "undertakes all feasible precautions to avoid damaging essential infrastructure," while acknowledging that these "operations in the area have caused unavoidable harm to certain civilian structures."